jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 Does that make sense?
 Like how much of it's just like you want the individually better versus let's have an actual incentive to kind of in enforce these norms.

-**Bob**:Oh, yeah.
+**Bob**: Oh, yeah.
 So i think I think you need both for that. and So for example, doctors do take an oath like that.
 And of course, they don't recite it every day in in the mirror when they wake up in the morning.
 But but they do have an oath like that, which I hope the medical profession takes seriously.
 Sometimes I have my doubts.
 But OK, I hope they do.
 And they do have an incentive structure.
 It's usually punitive. if you If you don't rise to the standards, they'll kick you out.
 You won't be a doctor anymore.

-**Bob**:And usually there are legal consequences when you're a doctor as well.
+**Bob**: And usually there are legal consequences when you're a doctor as well.
 So there are those kinds of incentives.
 We as an industry have not faced that yet.
 Well, not quite.
 There have been some programmers who have gone to jail for writing lying, cheating code, and that may increase the legal issues may start to increase more and more, as as society depends more and more on software.

 So we may see that.
 And then the other side of it, the the the the definition of the standards will probably follow as a result of it.